Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Human Annotations

 \paragraph{Ethical Considerations:} Adhere to strict confidentiality and data protection standards to ensure privacy.
 If you have concerns or questions, feel free to reach out, as this study aligns with ethical guidelines.

 This study aims to harness diverse perspectives, including those of academic professionals, to refine the curiosity generation for enhanced utility in various contexts.

-Please do not use ChatGPT/GPT4 or any Large Language Models - all reponses should be generated by human properly.
+Please do not use ChatGPT/GPT4 or any Large Language Models - all responses must be produced by human annotators.
 It is a strict instruction and will be checked manually - if any issue: the submission will be rejected and re-doing will be required.

-\paragraph{ Participant Prescreening criteria.} \begin{itemize} \item Age above 24 \item Primary Language is English \item Minimum Graduation degree is either \textit{Graduate degree (MA/MSc/MPhil/other)} or \textit{Doctorate degree (PhD/other)} \item Approval Rate in platform > 85\% and minimum number of previous submissions > 30. \end{itemize}
+\paragraph{ Participant Prescreening criteria:} \begin{itemize} \item Age above 24 \item Primary Language is English \item Minimum Graduation degree is either \textit{Graduate degree (MA/MSc/MPhil/other)} or \textit{Doctorate degree (PhD/other)} \item Approval Rate in platform > 85\% and minimum number of previous submissions > 30. \end{itemize}